Taxes

 “Our CPAs will create a spreadsheet on the possibility of doing conversions.
 Then, we explain to the client each of the outcomes so that they can participate into how much they may or may not want to convert in one year.” – Bud Kasper

-When we’re taking people through our Guided Retirement System, we’ll show the taxes that you need to pay to convert to a Roth IRA.
+When we’re meet with people, we’ll show them taxes that they need to pay to convert to a Roth IRA with our financial planning tool.
 Then, we’ll show the taxes over your lifetime and assume a life expectancy that you want to assume.
 And then if you don’t convert, we’ll show you how much is going to be in your traditional IRA, taxable accounts, etc. with your life expectancy applied.
 And what’s the net benefit going to be to your beneficiaries?

 “If you do convert, we’ll show you how much is going to be in Roth.
 If you don’t convert everything, how much is going to be in traditional and taxable, and then how much is going to go to your beneficiaries net of taxes.
 You need to take the full picture into consideration.
 And you can’t stop with your life expectancy.
 You need to go 10 years beyond—remembering what we discussed about SECURE 2.0—to really understand the impact of the tax savings.” – Dean Barber